Inside the Johnny Depp vs. Amber Heard Defamation Trial: Verdict, Drama, and Consequences

 “I continue to pay that price,” she added.
 But she hopes that “when this case concludes, I can move on and so can Johnny.”

-She goes on to mention that she has “always maintained a love” for her ex-husband and “it brings me great pain to have to live out the details of our past life together in front of the world.”
+She mentions that she has “always maintained a love” for her ex-husband and “it brings me great pain to have to live out the details of our past life together in front of the world.”

-Depp claimed that the point of the trial was to clear his name.
-But due to its public nature, it turned into everyone’s favorite reality TV show.
+Depp claimed that the trial’s purpose was to clear his name.
+However, due to its public nature, it turned into everyone’s favorite reality TV show.

 Johnny Depp waving to fans as he arrives at the Fairfax County CourthouseJohnny Depp waving to fans as he arrives at the Fairfax County Courthouse in Fairfax, Virginia, on May 27, 2022 (Credit: Cliff Owen / CNP / Startraksphoto)